Distinguished Professor of Psychology

 ABOUT PROFESSOR FRIEDMAN: Howard S. Friedman is Distinguished Professor of Psychology at the University of California, Riverside.
 His scientific work on health and longevity has drawn wide attention in the scientific community and has been featured in popular media worldwide.
 For three decades, Dr. Friedman has studied personality predictors of longevity, developing a scientific understanding of the “disease-prone personality” and the “self-healing personality.”

 His newest book is: The Longevity Project: Surprising Discoveries for Health and Long Life from the Landmark Eight-Decade Study.
 NY: Hudson Street Press.
 Based on the most extensive study of longevity ever conducted, The Longevity Project shows what really impacts our health and lifespan—including friends, family, personality patterns, and work.
 It also discusses life expectancy and includes quizzes that can be used as a longevity calculator.
+To invite Professor Friedman to speak on this topic, please email him or go to Request Speeches and Presentations about The Longevity Project.

 Dr. Friedman is the Editor of the Journal of Nonverbal Behavior.
 His research on nonverbal expressiveness and personal charisma has been widely applied in health promotion, leadership training, medical education, and viral marketing.